ova2/html5-client-side-validation-api-spec/README.md

 - don't forget equals of two fields (cross-field validation).
 Fields can be referenced by some selectors defined in data-csv-voptions

 ## Configuration
- - csv.labelprovider Array of labelproviders.
+ - csv.provider.label Array of label providers.
 Some default providers (Bootstrap, PrimeUI) are provided.
 Input: element with data-csv-* Output: Label.
+ - csv.provider.highlighter Array of highlighter providers.
+Some default providers (Bootstrap, PrimeUI) are provided.
+Input: element with data-csv-* Output: no.

 ## JS API
  - csv.validate({process: ..., msgname: ..., onfail: ...})